 If a new flapper doesn’t solve the problem, your fill valve is the next part to inspect.
 This is the assembly that refills the tank with water after you flush.
 If the fill valve is broken, clogged with sediment, or just worn out, it might not shut off the water flow completely, causing the tank to overfill and the toilet to run.
 You can often find replacement fill valves at any hardware store.
 If you’re not comfortable replacing this part yourself, our expert toilet repair services can get the job done quickly and correctly.

-How to Correct the Chain and Float
+How to Realign the Chain and Float

 The chain that connects the flush handle to the flapper can also be the source of the issue.
 If the chain is too tight, it will hold the flapper slightly open, allowing water to leak continuously from the tank into the bowl.
 If it’s too long, it can get caught underneath the flapper, also preventing a proper seal.
 The chain should have just a little bit of slack.
 If you have too much excess, you can easily trim it with your wire cutters to the perfect length.

-How to Lower the Water Level
+How to Adjust the Water Level

 Your toilet tank is designed to hold a specific amount of water.
 If the water level is too high, it will constantly spill into the overflow tube, and the fill valve will keep running to replace it.
 This is controlled by the float mechanism.
 On older toilets, this is a ball that floats on the water.
 On newer models, it’s a float cup that slides up and down the fill valve tube.
 Adjusting the float so the water level stops about an inch below the top of the overflow tube will often solve the problem.

-Common DIY Mistakes to Avoid
+Common Mistakes to Avoid When Fixing Your Toilet

 While fixing a running toilet is a manageable DIY task, a few common mistakes can cause more trouble.
 First, always make sure the water supply line is connected tightly underneath the tank after you’ve finished your work.
 A loose connection can lead to a serious leak.
 If you’ve tried all these fixes and the toilet is still running, or if you notice a bigger problem like a cracked overflow tube, it’s best to stop and call a professional.
 Trying to fix a major issue without the right experience can lead to water damage.
 When in doubt, contact us for help.